 Celebrate Diwali in your school by:

-Eating and sharing: Diwali Dishes A few recipes to tantalise your taste buds over the Diwali period.
+Eating and sharing: Diwali Recipes A few recipes to tantalise your taste buds over the Diwali period.

 Celebrating: Try some Indian dance with your class, traditional or Bollywood style, or invite a local school or community group to come and perform or workshop dance at your school.